zephyrchain/Azure-CLI/README.md

 Modify the following based on your environment:

-- Subscription ID in NIC subnet paths
+- Subscription ID in NIC subnet paths and DNS Resolver association
 - Source IPs in NSG rules
 - BGP peer IPs and ASNs
 - VPN shared key
 - Route table next-hop IP
+- DNS forwarding rules for outbound resolver

 ---